What is a psychiatrist?

 They make a diagnosis and work with you to develop a management plan for your treatment and recovery.

-Psychiatrists provide psychological treatment, prescribe medications and do procedures such as electroconvulsive therapy.
+Psychiatrists provide psychological treatment, prescribe medications and do procedures such as rTMS or electroconvulsive therapy.

 As part of their work, a psychiatrist can:

 - provide urgent care for a sudden mental illness

 - help you to manage a long-term mental health condition